 Click Add subscription and then select Add new workspace, if you’re adding a new subscription, to a new workspace.

 - Choose the Slack workspace and channel to connect to your repository.

 You can subscribe to additional repositories via Chat Notifications > Settings, or by typing

 /bitbucket connect <repository URL> in a Slack workspace that has been previously connected to Bitbucket.

 Create subscriptions for private channels

 By default, private channels aren't displayed in the channel selector in the subscription creation dialog.
 However you can create a subscription for any private channel that you have access to by typing

 /bitbucket connect <repository URL> within that channel.

-You can also have notifications sent to you by direct message from the Bitbucket Slack bot.
-To create a personal subscription click on the Bitbucket bot in the Apps section of your Slack's left sidebar, and send it the message
+You can also have notifications sent only to you by direct message from the Bitbucket Slack bot.
+To create a subscription in a DM, click on the Bitbucket bot in the Apps section of your Slack's left sidebar, and send it the message

 /bitbucket connect <repository URL>.